Different Types of Facelift And Neck Lift

 1. Skin-Only Facelift

 As the name suggests, the skin-only facelift is aimed at lifting your surface facial and neck skin.
-This facelift procedure does not involve facial muscles and SMAS lifting.
-Skin-Only Facelift surgery gained a lot of popularity in the early 90s.
+This facelift procedure does not involve facial muscles and SMAS lifting. skin-only facelift surgery gained a lot of popularity in the early 90s.
 With the advancement of technology, this technique is rarely used today.
 As the technique revolves around lifting the skin, it ignores the most important aspect of a facelift- SMAS.
-SMAS sagging and laxity are the main cause of facial ageing and Skin-Only Facelift will provide short-term, minimally satisfying results.
-Your surgeon will create a 1-2 cm incision in front of the ear, tightly pull the skin, and remove excess.
+SMAS laxity is the main cause of facial ageing and skin-only facelift will provide short-term, less comprehensive results.
+During the procedure, your surgeon will create a 1-2 cm incision in front of the ear, tightly pull the skin, and remove excess.

 2. Mini Facelift

-A Mini Facelift has become increasingly popular due to its rejuvenating effects and minimal downtime.
-It is perfect for individuals dealing with mild to moderate signs of ageing, mainly in the middle and lower face.
-It addresses facial wrinkles, droopy jowls, lax skin in the upper neck, and saggy cheeks.
-The surgery helps you with all these concerns so you can look youthful and refreshed.
+A mini facelift is ideal for individuals dealing with mild to moderate signs of ageing, mainly in the middle and lower face.
+It addresses facial wrinkles, jowls, and lax skin in the upper neck and cheeks.

 3. Traditional Facelift – The SMAS lift

-A traditional Facelift is a fairly extensive procedure that can take anywhere from 3 to 4 hours to complete.
-Dr Turner will create incisions on each side of the face – the incision typically starts at the temple along the hairline, at the back and front of the ear, around the earlobe, and a little back along the hairline.
-The surgeon will release the skin from SMAS, muscles and fat.
-The SMAS and deep tissues are pulled up to the normal position.
-This lifts up your entire face and neck muscles and eliminates all signs of ageing.
-While the procedure is comprehensive and associated with a recovery time, the results are long-lasting.
+A traditional facelift is an extensive procedure that can take anywhere from 3 to 4 hours to complete.
+The surgeon creates the incisions on each side of the face – the incision typically starts at the temple along the hairline, at the back and front of the ear, around the earlobe, and a little back along the hairline.
+The surgeon will release the skin from SMAS, muscles, and fat.
+The SMAS and deep tissues are pulled up.
+This lifts your entire face and neck muscles.

-Some patients combine a facelift with other surgery at the same time such as nose surgery or blepharoplasty (eyelid lift).
+Some patients may choose to combine a facelift with other surgery such as nose surgery or blepharoplasty (eyelid lift).

 Have a look at Dr Turner’s results in the complete Facelift Photo Gallery.